-Blogging is the way to express an idea in an informal way by a person, who has either worked with it, or planning to work with it, or has seen it at work.
-In databases, ideas are the foundations of everything, and these Log Buffer Edition is presenting ideas from bloggers in Log Buffer #282.
+Blogging is the way to express an idea in an informal way by a person who has either worked with it, plans to work with it, or has seen it at work.
+In databases, ideas are the foundations of everything, and this Log Buffer Edition is presenting them.
+Enjoy!

 Frits Hoogland‘s post really is about using LVM (Logical Volume Manager; an abstraction layer for disk devices) snapshots.

 If you are looking to kick start your community contributions or looking to volunteer more than what you already do, Alex Gorbachev has an awesome suggestion for you.

 Randolf Geist is doing parallel execution analysis using ASH.

 What are the things I need to know, what do I have to do to become expert, and where is the list of key things I need to do with Oracle?
 Tom Kyte answers.